 Morning Educational Program

-It is one of the therapeutic intervention programs provided by the Child Assessment and Education Center in cooperation with the Ministry of Education.
-The curriculum prescribed in public schools of the Ministry of Education is taught using methods that are adapted to students’ abilities and that take into account the learning difficulties they experience.
-The Morning Educational Program began in the 1994/1995 academic year and continues to operate to this day.
+The Morning Educational Program is one of the educational intervention programs offered by the Center for Child Evaluation and Teaching in collaboration with the Ministry of Education.
+The program teaches the standard curriculum prescribed by public schools, using methods adapted to students’ abilities and the specific learning difficulties they face.
+The program began in the 1994/1995 academic year and continues to operate today.

 Teaching Methods